Due Diligence: A Practical Guide to Deals Involving Latin American Targets

 Disclosure schedules are instrumental in the allocation of risk between the parties.
 Some sections to the disclosure schedules are exceptions to representations and warranties and other sections include information (usually in the form of lists) with respect to which certain representations and warranties are made.
 The seller will usually want the former to be broad and over-inclusive, to shift the risk to the buyer, and to limit the latter to what is strictly necessary, to keep the representations as narrow as possible.

 The structuring and preparation of the disclosure schedules is often far from routine for the target representatives involved in the process, and in the case of family-owned targets, it may prove challenging to gather all information necessary for the disclosure schedules to be completed accurately.
-On the one hand, the seller’s counsel normally aims to be over-inclusive in the disclosure schedules (in which the seller discloses and acknowledges the existence of certain risks) to avoid possible liability for breach of any representation, or worse, being accused of fraudulent concealment or failure to disclose known risks, and executing the agreement in ‘technical’ breach from day one.
-On the other hand, buyers will advocate for certain disclosure schedules (especially those that are exceptions to representations and warranties) to be limited in scope, specific in wording and contain only disclosures of known contingencies, as opposed to generic risks (it is common for the buyer to require the seller to disclose all issues required on each schedule, and not allow a disclosure in a single schedule with regard to a specific representation and warranty, to be considered as a disclosure with regard to all other representations and warranties).
+On the one hand, the seller’s counsel normally aims to be over-inclusive in the disclosure schedules (in which the seller discloses and acknowledges the existence of certain risks) to avoid possible liability for breach of any representation, or worse, being accused of fraudulent concealment or failure to disclose known risks.
+On the other hand, buyers will advocate for certain disclosure schedules (especially those that are exceptions to representations and warranties) to be limited in scope, specific in wording and contain only disclosures of known actual contingencies, as opposed to generic or potential risks (it is common for the buyer to require the seller to disclose all issues required on each schedule, and not allow a disclosure in a single schedule with regard to a specific representation and warranty, to be considered as a disclosure with regard to all other representations and warranties; it is also fairly common to allow cross-disclosure among the different sections of the schedules, subject to a ‘reasonably apparent’ standard or similar iteration).
 In any case, the review of the disclosure schedules prepared by the sellers are an invaluable tool to confirm any findings of the due diligence review, confirm if there has been any change to any such findings from when the due diligence was concluded, and to point to possible liabilities or contingencies that may not have been detected.

 The use of legal technology in due diligence efforts